H-0340

 Enforcement Authority

 Attorney General enforcement.
 Violations constitute unfair and deceptive acts in commerce under 9 V.S.A. § 2453 (Vermont Consumer Protection Act).
-The Attorney General may conduct civil investigations, enter into assurances of discontinuance, bring civil actions, and take other enforcement actions under chapter 63, subchapter 1 of Title 9.
-A consumer harmed by a violation is eligible to all remedies provided under the Vermont Consumer Protection Act, which includes a private right of action for consumers.
-No cure period is specified.
+The Attorney General has authority to adopt rules, conduct civil investigations, enter into assurances of discontinuance, bring civil actions, and take other enforcement actions under chapter 63, subchapter 1.
+A consumer harmed by a violation is eligible for all remedies provided under the Vermont Consumer Protection Act, which includes a private right of action for consumers.

 Penalties

-Violations are enforceable as unfair and deceptive acts under the Vermont Consumer Protection Act (9 V.S.A. § 2453).
-A consumer harmed by a violation is eligible to all remedies provided under the Vermont Consumer Protection Act, which may include actual damages, injunctive relief, and attorney's fees and costs.
-The Vermont CPA also provides for civil penalties in AG-initiated actions.
+Violations are per se unfair and deceptive acts under the Vermont Consumer Protection Act (9 V.S.A. § 2453).
+A consumer harmed by a violation is eligible to all remedies provided under the Vermont Consumer Protection Act, which may include actual damages, statutory civil penalties, injunctive relief, and attorney's fees and costs as provided under the CPA.
+The Vermont CPA authorizes the AG to seek civil penalties up to $10,000 per violation.

 Who Is Covered